Insurance Litigation and Work Product: Obtaining or Protecting Documents in Coverage and Bad Faith Claims

 - Best practices for policyholders and insurers to resolve attorney work product discovery disputes

-- How does the work product doctrine apply with respect to written communications between an insured and its broker?
+- How does the work product doctrine apply concerning written communications between an insured and its broker?

 - What guidance does case law provide for resolving discovery disputes over work product?

 Ms. Elsasser has more than 30 years of commercial and mass tort litigation experience that has included representation... | Read More